RAK3172-SiP WisDuo LPWAN SiP Application Note

 Overview

-RAK3172-SiP is a specialized WisDuo LPWAN module because it is in the SiP package.
-In this document, different hardware-related considerations and details are listed to optimize the operation of the module.
-These are general information and guidelines that can be used to further fine-tune the module depending on your actual application.
+The RAK3172-SiP is a specialized WisDuo LPWAN module due to its SiP package.
+This document lists various hardware considerations and details to optimize module operation.
+It provides general information and guidelines for fine-tuning the module based on your application.

 Schematic Notes